fmashwama/fmashwama.github.io/_posts/2019-05-10-VaccinesZipfs.md

 ---
 layout:     post
 title:      Using global demand calibrations to evaluate policy: Case study of HIV pharmaceuticals
-date: 2019-05
+date:       2019-05-10
 summary:    A policy brief on the importance for policy of theoretical research on the global demand curve for antiretrovival therapies for HIV.
-Written with Michael Kremer and Chris Snyder.
+Written with Michael Kremer and Chris Snyder

 ---

 This was a policy brief written with Michael Kremer and Chris Snyder exploring the consequences of different potential government responses to the apparent higher prices American households pay for a variety of pharmaceutical products.
 The policy brief is available, ungated - here.
 It points to underlying theoretical work done separately by Michael and Chris.
 Thinking about this in the case of HIV was of personal import to me